How to Build a Conversational AI and Deploy It

 Key Differences Between Traditional Chatbots and AI Chatbots

-Understanding the gap between traditional rule-based bots and conversational AI systems is critical when deciding how to build conversational AI for your business.
+Understanding the gap between traditional chatbots and conversational AI systems is critical when deciding how to build a conversational AI for your business.
 Here’s how they compare in real-world use:

 Feature | Traditional Chatbot | AI Chatbot |